bensheldon/iodocs-vip-api/README.md

 15. "Default" key value is a string, containing a default value that will be automatically populated onto the form.

-16. "Type" key value can be an arbitrary string that describes the variable type; however, the value is *boolean* or *enumerated* a drop-down (select) box will appear.
+16. "Type" key value can be an arbitrary string that describes the variable type.
+If the value is *static*, the field will be uneditable.
+If the value is *boolean* or *enumerated* a drop-down (select) box will appear.

 17. "Description" key value is a string, containing the description of the parameter.